Ames-hub/Melancholy/README.md

 Melancholy is an immersive text-based story game that takes you through a story of a child's life.<br>
 You are given the freedom to explore your surroundings, with options to venture into different parts of your home, including your mother's room and the mysterious staircase that you've been warned not to descend.<br><br>
 Regardless, a New day has started!<br>
-"Treat this as an adventure, and may you never be the same again." - unnamed

 Are you ready to embark on this adventure?